-- no more than 2 months (62 days) wait between the date the hospital receives an urgent referral for suspected cancer and the start of treatment
+- no more than 2 months (62 days) wait between the date the hospital receives an urgent suspected cancer referral and the start of treatment

 - no more than 31 days wait between the meeting at which you and your doctor agree the treatment plan and the start of treatment

-In May 2019 Wales introduced the Single Cancer Pathway.
+In May 2019 Wales introduced the Suspected Cancer Pathway.
 This combines all urgent and non urgent referrals into one target time of 62 days or less.
 This means, that when cancer is first suspected, everyone should have a confirmed diagnosis and start treatment within 62 days.
 The time that cancer is first suspected could be for example:

 - when you first see your GP and they refer you to a specialist or to have tests